thiago4go/dapr-workshop/docs/challenge-4/dotnet.md

 - pizza-order
 ```

-By setting `true` to the attribute `actorStateStore` you are allowing this state store component to manage Workflow data, since Workflows rely on [Dapr Actors](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#workflow-backend) in the background.
+By setting the attribute `actorStateStore` value to `true` this state store component is able to manage Workflow data, since Workflows rely on [Dapr Actors](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#workflow-backend) in the background.
 You are also scoping the component to allow the `pizza-workflow` service to access it.

 ## Creating the Activities